 Though many differences between wine and oil are obvious, hopefully this exercise will illustrate how we can evaluate and enjoy them in similar ways.
-I’m not suggesting stocking your cellar with oil —fresher is always better here— but that redirecting even a morsel of the obsession normally reserved for vinous pursuits will reap rich benefits.
+I’m not suggesting stocking a cellar with oil —fresher is always better here — but that redirecting even a morsel of the obsession normally reserved for vinous pursuits will reap rich benefits.

-So find an oil vendor you trust.
+So find a trustworthy oil vendor.
 (Start here.)
 Experiment with different olives, blends and regions.
 Host a blind tasting.
-Finish your plates with a golden flourish.
+Finish plates with a golden flourish.
 And always, always dip your bread.